 Some businesses do not require personal licences to be held.
-Instead, you need to submit Annex A Declarations.
-These are required for businesses with three employees or less.
+Instead, you need to submit an Annex A. These are required for businesses with three employees or less.

-If your business qualifies as a small-scale operator, you can submit an Annex A declaration instead of applying for a personal management licence.
+If your business qualifies as a small-scale operator, you can submit an Annex A instead of applying for a Personal Management Licence.

 You'll need a premises licence to provide bingo to players in a non-remote setting.
 For example, at a bingo hall.

 You must apply to the licensing authority the premises is located in to get a premises licence.

 You'll need to apply for an operating licence before you apply for any premises licences.

 We are not responsible for content on external websites.
 These links will open in a new tab.